reyemtm/wmts-server/README.md

 ## Why

 The WMTS mbtiles-server project is no longer maintained, however the need still exists for a modern WMTS tile server.
-While working on bringing this functionality to the GO project above, the language barrier was steeper than anticipated so in the meantime I have created a working WMTS tile server for NodeJS from the examples above.
+While working on bringing this functionality to the GO project above, the language barrier was steeper than anticipated so in the meantime I have pieced together a working WMTS tile server for NodeJS.

 > This is a work in progress and all routes and functions may be changed.